zordius/lightncandy/README.md

 lightncandy
 ===========

-A PHP library to support subset feature of handlebars, target to run as fast as pure php.
+A PHP library to support almost all features of handlebars, target to run as fast as pure php.

 Features
 --------